-- Explain how sociocultural differences impact human behaviour. - Recognize prevailing differences in verbal and non-verbal communications when dealing with diverse populations\ within the legal environment. - Explain and effectively manage the impact on the client of interaction with the legal system. - Adopt communication techniques to interact effectively and sensitively with diverse populations\. - Discuss the impact of relevant legislation (e.g., Ontario Human Rights Code, 1990; Canadian Charter of Rights and Freedoms, 1982) on interactions within the workplace environment.
+- Explain how sociocultural differences impact human behaviour. - Recognize prevailing differences in verbal and non-verbal communications, when dealing with diverse populations\ within the legal environment. - Recognize the impact on the client of interaction with the legal system. - Adopt communication techniques to interact effectively and sensitively with diverse populations\. - Discuss the impact of relevant legislation (e.g., Ontario Human Rights Code, 1990; Canadian Charter of Rights and Freedoms, 1982) on interactions within the workplace environment.